connor-hanan/diamond_price_prediction/README.md

 ```

 # Power BI
 - Finally, it's time to load the model into Power BI for the final report.
-After some inital data modeling & measure development we reach a clean, easy to undertand report that's ready for end user consumption.
-Feel free to clone the repo and explore the report on your own.
+After some initial data modeling and measure development, we have a clean, easy-to-understand report that's ready for end-user consumption.

 ![alt text](resources/report_screenshot.png)